 We train, update and support our staff and committee in tenant participation, communication and equalities issues by providing an induction covering these topics to all new members of staff, providing training for them at suitable intervals and keeping the internal Intranet up to date with details of tenant participation activities.
-The next training session for the Management Committee is scheduled for May 2021.
+A training session for the Management Committee was held in May 2021.

-We invited TPAS to our Tenant Conference 2019 where they had a stall and hosted 2 workshops with tenants (pictured).
+We invited TPAS to our Tenant Conference 2019 where they had a stall and hosted 2 workshops with tenants (pictured over the page).

-Our Communications Officer was was invited to be a judge of their National Good Practice Awards and host a workshop on tenant participation at their Annual Conference.
+Our Communications Officer was invited to be a judge of their National Good Practice Awards and host a workshop on tenant participation at their Annual Conference, gaining good practice information and ideas along the way.